 When a motorist’s negligent conduct causes injury to another, the driver or his/her insurer may be held accountable for certain medical expenses, pain, and suffering, lost wages, limitations caused by permanent injury and other losses.
 However, when the offending party flees the scene, the options are more limited.
 Just what impact does a hit-and-run driver have on a victim with serious injuries?

-Even in such cases, a car accident lawyer can help a client to identify various sources of help that may still exist.
+Even in such cases, a car accident attorney can help a client to identify various sources of help that may still exist.
 Here, we’ve compiled a list of some things to consider if you’ve been injured by a hit and run driver.
 We encourage you to contact us about your specific case to see how we can help you.
 Hit and runs can be difficult emotionally, financially and logistically, and we are always ready to help you sort through this situation.
 Hopefully, these pointers will help illuminate some options for you.

 Many policies provide up to $10,000 or more for initial emergency medical treatment and required follow-up.
 Some policies may include a medical payments rider that will pay up to an additional $5,000 or more for treatment.